Basic printing in parallel¶

 Next we generate a mesh.
 It has an MPI communicator mesh.comm

-,
+, equal to

-also COMM_WORLD
+COMM_WORLD

-mesh it owns by using the COMM_SELF
+by default.
+By using the COMM_SELF

 mesh = UnitSquareMesh(3, 3)